 - two tall and slanted pole-masts (forward and aft),

-- a small vertical pole-mast on top of middle superstructure,
+- a short and small vertical pole-mast on top of middle superstructure,

 - a small (two-level) superstructure,